gambjonny/urrepo/README.md

 - **Vitest**: A fast and lightweight testing framework, leveraging **workspaces** for monorepos.
 - **Pnpm**: Manages dependencies and workspaces efficiently.
 - **PandaCSS**: A utility-first CSS framework for design tokens and styling.
+- **Volta**: Ensures that all contributors use the same Node.js and package manager versions, reducing environment inconsistencies.

 ## Configuration Summary